ikhsansyahrizal/ikhsansyahrizal/README.md

 I'm Ikhsan Syahrizal, having interest in technology, specially software engineering.
 Passionate software Engineer in Native Mobile Development with Kotlin and Swift.

-- 🌱 I’m currently focusing as Native Android Developer.
+- 🌱 I’m currently focusing as Native Android Developer on Fintech industry.
-- 📖 Currently also studying ios development with SwiftUI.
+- 📖  In the midst of iOS development studies with SwiftUI.
 - 📫 How to reach me: instagram @isrzl_
 - 👉 Connect me in Linkedin : [Ikhsan Syahrizal](https://www.linkedin.com/in/ikhsan-syahrizal-33734a20b/)